MWaqas1512/GroupAssigment_TheoryOfComputation/README.md

 # GroupAssigment_TheoryOfComputation
-This is the group assignment of theory of compputations.
+This is the group assignment of theory of computations.